Grades 3-5 Curriculum Overview

-In grades 3-4, whole class instruction uses an anthology with opportunities for literature circles, response journals, and reading of novels.
+In grades 3-5, whole class instruction uses an anthology with opportunities for literature circles, response journals, and reading of novels.
 Shared reading experiences between the teacher or a peer enable students to practice articulation, rhythm, and intonation.
-Grade 5 offers students a variety of genres in literature through whole class instruction, literature circles, and small groups.
-Opportunities for independent reading foster a love of reading.
-Texts to support the curriculum include Reading Street by Pearson, Shurley English for grade 3 grammar, and Voyages in English for grades 4-5 grammar.
+Opportunities for independent reading also foster a love of reading.
+Texts to support the curriculum include Reading Street by Pearson, Wonders by McGraw Hill, and Voyages in English for grammar and IXL for grammar reinforcement.

-Grade 5 participates in the Scripps Spelling Bee and the Modern Woodmen of America Oratorical Contest.
 Grades 3-5 participate in the Battle of the Books competition of the Archdiocese of Atlanta.
 Grade 5 also participates in the Scripps Spelling Bee.

 Instruction in grades 3-5 focuses on fractions, decimals, a more in-depth study of the multiplicative nature of the number system, and expands on the understanding of measurement.
 Building on prior knowledge, students visualize geometric relationships and justify conjectures about these relationships.
 Students move toward seeing a set of data and using statistical characteristics to compare data sets.
 Beginning in grade 3, mathematical investigations include elements of algebraic reasoning as a precursor to the more formalized study of algebra in middle school.

 Textbooks & resources include:

 - Progress in Mathematics (grades 3) and Sadlier Math (grades 4 and 5), both by Sadlier

 - Simple Solutions Math by Bright Ideas for review and practice of all math procedures

 - IXL Math and Grammar for reinforcement during the school year and over summer

 - Extra math challenge is available through the Redbird Advanced Math Learning Program, an option for parents to enrich math studies at home.